thypirate/sweet-webdev-resources/README.md

 + [bwapp](http://www.itsecgames.com/) - is a free and open source deliberately insecure web application.
 + [Chai](https://www.chaijs.com/) - is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 + [Cucumber](https://docs.cucumber.io/) - is a tool that supports Behaviour-Driven Development (BDD) - a software development process that aims to enhance software quality and reduce maintenance costs.
++ [Dom Monster](http://mir.aculo.us/dom-monster/) - is a cross-platform, cross-browser bookmarklet that will analyze the DOM & other features of the page you're on, and give you its bill of health.
 + [GTmetrix](https://gtmetrix.com/) - GTmetrix gives you insight on how well your site loads and provides actionable recommendations on how to optimize it.
 + [Loader](https://loader.io/) - is a FREE load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections.
 + [Markup Validation Service](https://validator.w3.org/) - is a tool to check the markup (html, xhtml, ...) of web documents.